adam42739/cboe-scraper/README.md

 ## Introduction

 cboe-scraper uses [Selenium](https://selenium-python.readthedocs.io) to download options data from [cboe.com](https://www.cboe.com).
-CBOE does not offer free historical options data, but cboe-scraper can be run regularly to get and store current options data in CSV format.
+CBOE does not offer free historical data, but cboe-scraper can be run regularly to get and store current options in CSV format.

 ## Installation